 Applicants from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service at the nearest examination center.
-The minimum score for admission is a total of 550, or 213 on the computer-based test, or 70 on the Internet-based test.
+The minimum score for admission is a total of 550 or above on the paper-based test or 79 or higher on the Internet-based test.